The Complete Guide to the Spanish Future Tense: When and How to Use It

 Using Present Tense

-You may not realize it, but we use the present to talk about the future all the time in English.
+You may not realize it, but we use the present tense to talk about the future all the time in English.
 Think about what you would say if I asked what time you were leaving the house tomorrow.

 It’s similar in Spanish, though they tend to use the simple present tense instead of the present continuous tense that we usually use in English.